Acelucky13/TriviaAppProject/README.md

 Submitted by: **Miguel Gomez**

-**Name of your app** is an app that is Trivia App, and it's an app trivia game to guess the correct anwser, and gain points.
+**Name of your app** is an app that is Trivia App, and it's an app trivia game to guess the correct answer, and gain points.

 Time spent: *48** hours spent in total